Bett007/StudyCircle/README.md

 2. SOS Button for Help
 3. Login Feature for students to access the dashboard
 4. Customised Profile Pictures
-5. Measurement Hooks for Self Checkin and App Feedback
+5. Measurement Hooks for Self Checki-n and App Feedback

 ## Folder Structure